HiThere92/VS-Dave-And-Bambi-Terrible-Songs-Edition/README.md

+# VS Dave And Bambi - Terrible Songs Edition
+A mod by the same guy who made Expunged's Trolling, I already miss making that mod.

 **WARNING: SET HXCODEC TO 2.5.1 TO FIX CRASHES WITH EXTRA KEYS WITH LUA SCRIPTS**

 # Friday Night Funkin' - JS Engine